XingxinHE/Hex/literature/📖Polygon Mesh Processing.md

 Take a look at the example ![[implicit surface representation#🗃Example]]

-Be aware of the characteristics of it. ![[implicit surface representation#⛈Characteristics]]
+Be aware of the characteristics of it. ![[implicit surface representation#⛈Characteristics]] The value of the function $F$ has special meaning.![[implicit surface representation#💫Operation#🌠designate point inside, on, outside]]

 # 💭Things I don't Know